Non-Proprietary Partnering Opportunities for Photovoltaic Research

 Are available to all U.S.-based industry and university partners interested in non-proprietary collaborative research that will advance DOE SunShot Initiative goals

 Are selected based on a merit review of the proposed work

 Must result in publishable work that advances the PV community's scientific understanding in PV-related research areas

 Are limited in scope to technical PV research efforts that involve NREL's PV expertise

 The primary goal of these NPOs is to strengthen the U.S. PV community by leveraging NREL PV expertise to collaboratively advance the scientific understanding of PV technologies.
-A defining aspect of these NPO partnerships is the requirement that the partnering entity work together with the NREL researchers to generate an impactful scientific publication of interest to the PV community at-large.
+A defining aspect of these NPO partnerships is the requirement that the partnering entity work together with the NREL researchers to generate an impactful peer-reviewed scientific publication of interest to the PV community at-large.

 Increase PV cell and module efficiency, reduce costs, and/or improve reliability

 Develop the scientific knowledge-base required to advance PV technologies